-During the year there was no change in the nature of business of the Company or any ofits subsidiaries.
+During the year there was no change in the nature of business of the Company or any ofits Subsidiaries.

-The Company has five (5) international subsidiaries (excluding one (1) step downsubsidiary) as on 31 March 2016.
-The consolidated financial statements of the Company andall its subsidiaries prepared in accordance with Accounting Standards 21 and 27 asspecified in the Companies (Accounts) Rules 2014 form part of the annual report.
+The Company has seven (7) international subsidiaries including one step-down subsidiaryas on 31st March 2021.
+The consolidated financial statement of the Company and all itssubsidiaries prepared under Indian Accounting Standards (Ind AS) specified under Section133 of the Companies Act 2013 form part of the annual report.
 Further a statementcontaining the salient features of the financial statement of our subsidiaries in theprescribed Form AOC-1 is attached as "Annexure - I" to this Board'sReport.
 This statement also provides the details of the performance and financial positionof each subsidiary.
 In accordance with Section 136 of the Companies Act 2013 the auditedfinancial statements and related information of the subsidiaries where applicable willbe available for inspection during regular business hours i.e. from 9:00 AM to 5:30 PM atthe Company's registered office in Hyderabad Telangana.

-Particulars of Investments Loans & Advances
+Particulars of Loans Guarantees and Investments

 Corporate Governance and additional Shareholders Information